seerbit/invoice-management-fastapi-seerbit-api/README.md

 1. **FastAPI**: FastAPI is a modern, fast (high-performance) web framework for building APIs with Python.
 It is ideal for building applications that require high-performance requests.
 In this app, FastAPI is used to create RESTful endpoints that manage invoices.
 2. **Pydantic**: Used for data validation and serialization.
 Pydantic is used here to define the Invoice model that validates incoming data for invoice creation.

-3. **Requests**: A simple and elegant HTTP library used to make requests to the SeerBit API for creating and sending invoices.
-We use it to send POST and GET requests to the SeerBit API for invoice management.
+3. **Requests**: A simple and elegant HTTP library used to make requests to the SeerBit Invoice API for creating and sending invoices.
+We use it to send POST and GET requests to the SeerBit Invoice API for invoice management.

 4. **PyMongo**: This is the official Python driver for MongoDB.
 It’s used to interact with a MongoDB database for storing and retrieving invoice data in this app.